 The Trek 7.2 FX is an example of the creativity that manufacturers use to tweak the design of a bike to fit a particular user.
-It’s not just about picking the best components and calling it a day.
 We’ll cover what makes this one unique and how it compares to different offerings by Trek as well as other comparable rides of other manufacturers.

 What is the Trek 7.2 FX Designed to Do?

-The Trek 7.2 FX is a hybrid bike that toes the line between a city model with some light trail use to increase its versatility as an all-arounder.
-Trek bills this one as a sporty ride with a decent set of components including its 24-speed drivetrain.
-It is, nevertheless, an entry-level bicycle with some downgrades to keep the cost in line for the budget-minded cyclist without sacrificing on a decent ride for the price.
+The Trek 7.2 FX is a hybrid bike that toes the line between a city model and a mountain bike.
+It packs some light trail use to increase its versatility as a versatile machine.
+Trek advertises it as a sporty ride with a decent set of components, including its 24-speed drivetrain.
+It is, nevertheless, an entry-level bicycle with some downgrades to keep the cost in line for budget-minded cycling without sacrificing a decent ride for the price.

 Who is the Trek 7.2 FX Good For?